Buying real estate in Rio de Janeiro?

 Sources: AECweb

-7) Beachfront properties in Copacabana and Ipanema are surging with a 20% price increase over two years
+7) Selling prices for beachfront properties in Copacabana and Ipanema rose by 20% over the past two years

 Beachfront properties in Copacabana and Ipanema have experienced a 20% rise in their selling prices over the past two years.